 SSMC, headed by Chief Secretary is an apex body at the State/UT level for guiding, monitoring and implementation of the scheme at State/UT level.
-The meetings of SSMC at regular intervals are required to review the Scheme and suggest policy measures for effective implementation of the programme.
-QPR analysis shows that only 13 SSMC meetings have been held in all the States/ UTs in the first quarter (Annexure-XIII).
-At district level 439 meetings have been convened x) School Health Programme:
+The meetings of SSMC at regular intervals are required to review the Scheme and suggest policy measures for effective implementation of the programme.QPR analysis shows that only 22 SSMC meetings have been held in all the States/ UTs during the first two quarters.
+At district level 1073 meetings have been convened.

 The States / UTs are advised to convene SSMC meetings once in a quarter with prior intimation to Government of India, allowing us time to send our representative in the meeting.
-Representative of respective monitoring institutions should also be invited to attend these meetings and present their findings before the Chairperson of the SSMC.
+Representative of respective monitoring institutions should also be invited to attend these meetings and present their findings before the SSMC.